CESNET/ndk-fpga/comp/nic/mac_lite/rx_mac_lite/readme.rst

 ====  ===  =============  ======  ==============
 From  To   Name           Access  Description
 ====  ===  =============  ======  ==============
-0     0    ADAPTER_ERROR  RW      This bit signals whether the error notified by adapter will cause the frame discarding.
+0     0    MII_ERROR      RW      This bit signals whether the MII error will cause the frame discarding.
 Assert this bit to allow frame discarding.
 Clear this bit to mask this error.
 1     1    CRC_ERROR      RW      This bit signals whether the CRC check error will cause the frame discarding.
 Assert this bit to allow frame discarding.
 Clear this bit to mask this error.
 2     2    MINTU_CHECK    RW      This bit enables the minimum frame length check.
 If the incoming frame length is less than the RX MAC LITE minimum frame length register, the frame will be discarded.
 3     3    MTU_CHECK      RW      This bit enables the MTU frame length check.
 If the incoming frame length is greater than the RX MAC LITE frame MTU register, the frame will be discarded.